 “(D) The number of students by race or ethnicity, if known, who participate in dual enrollment courses.

+“(c) LEAs shall provide all data requested by OSSE to meet the reporting requirements under this section.

-“(c) For the purposes of this section, the term:
+“(d) For the purposes of this section, the term:

 “(1) “Advanced Technical Center” means an OSSE-operated open-enrollment

-education center where students enrolled in DCPS or public charter high schools can participate in CTE programming while remaining enrolled in their high school.”.
+education center where students enrolled in DCPS or public charter high schools can participate in CTE programming while remaining enrolled in their high school.

 “(2) “CTE” means career and technical education programming funded by a grant received pursuant to the Strengthening Career and Technical Education for the 21st Century Act, approved July 31, 2018 (132 Stat.
 1563; 20 U.S.C.
-2302 et seq.), or through OSSE’s Advanced Technical Center.
+2301, note), or through OSSE’s Advanced Technical Center.

 “(3) “CTE concentrator” means a student who has completed at least 3 courses in a CTE pathway.